mxjp/gluon/docs/index.md

 	+ Custom & manual route matching
 	+ Nested routing

-### SSR & Hydration
+### Hydration Unsupport
-Gluon does not directly support server side rendering (SSR) or hydration.
+Gluon does not directly support server side rendering (SSR) or hydration and probably never will.
 Instead, you can use libraries like [JSDOM](https://www.npmjs.com/package/jsdom) to render gluon applications on the server or during the build process.

-On the client, gluon provides a way to render an entire application in the background, wait for all async parts to complete and then replace pre-rendered DOM.
+On the client, gluon provides a way to [render](./examples/render-to-string.md) an entire application in the background, wait for all async parts to complete and then replace pre-rendered DOM.
 This approach temporarily uses more memory than hydration, but has approximately the same performance, makes client side code much more simpler and removes the need to explicitly support SSR and hydration in your application code.